 Sure enough, the next day, Mary Poppins arrives and blows the competition away (quite literally).

 To achieve the same effect and present your audience with a magical solution, you need to thoroughly and directly communicate what your product or service does.
 Describe its features on a landing page, create a video showing how it works, post photos of what it looks like.

-At the same time, your action content is illustrating the benefits of choosing your service.
+At the same time, use action content to illustrate the benefits of choosing your service.
 The goal is to clearly depict how your product will make their lives better.
-Customer testimonials and case studies are great at this.
+Customer testimonials and case studies are great at this!

-The last and most important step is to then provide a simple, obvious way for them to: follow you on social media, download your ebook, sign up for your newsletter, buy your clothes.
+The last and most important step is to then provide a simple, obvious way for them to engage with you, whether that’s following you on social media, downloading your ebook, signing up for your newsletter or buying a ticket to your museum.

-Whatever it is you would like your prospects or community to act on, make sure you give them an easy way, like a colorful button or pop-up window, to do so.
+Whatever it is you would like your prospects or community to act on, make sure you give them an easy, obvious way to do so, like a colorful button or pop-up window.